Written by Stephanie Beeching

 Pro Tip: A common industry initialism in creating BOMs is DTM (dyed to match)

-A detailed Bill Materials isn’t just a checklist—it’s a critical tool that adds value to every stage of development:
+A detailed Bill of Materials isn’t just a checklist.
+It’s a critical tool that adds value to every stage of development.

 The BOM provides a real-time cost breakdown, helping brands determine profit margins and pricing strategies before development and production begin